pagopa/cstar-cli/integration_check/README.md

 The execution will print the HTTP status code of the upload request and generates a file inside the folder `./generated/ade-acks` (referred as `EXPECTED_ADE_ACK.csv` in the next step).

-Passed with status 201 Created
+Passed with status 201 Created.

 ### 5b.
 Equality check between expected and downloaded error files from Agenzia delle Entrate

-> Please wait at **least 30 minutes** after the run of script **5a**, then start the Batch Service.
+> Please wait at **least 30 minutes** after the run of script **5a**, then:
+> - make sure to empty the Batch Service's AdE errors folder,
+> - start the Batch Service.

-Make sure to run the following command after a successful run of the Batch Service where ADE error files are downloaded.
+Make sure to run the following command after a successful run of the Batch Service where AfE error files are downloaded.

 From the project root run the script with the following command:
 ```bash